andyl/phoenix_live_editable/README.md

 ## Installation

-PhoenixLiveEditable can be installed in your own LV application by adding `phoenix_live_editable` to your list of dependencies in `mix.exs`:
+PhoenixLiveEditable can be installed in your own LiveView application by adding `phoenix_live_editable` to your list of dependencies in `mix.exs`:

 Using the path option: